microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

 1. Main Screen
 2. Transcript Demo Screen

 Both screens use containers to help control the flow of the controls when resizing the app for different resolutions.
-It is based on the Sidbar screen template.
+Their layouts are based on the Sidebar screen template.

 ![image](https://github.com/microsoft/Federal-Business-Applications/assets/12347531/1ba43b2a-0c9e-4413-a5f2-f9153b7716f4)